ldsands/UsefulCodeSnippets/programming_languages/dotnet/dotnet_install_overview.md

 ## Packages

 dotnet uses nuget as its package manager below is an example of downloading a nuget package.
-This is very easy in [Visual Studio](https://visualstudio.microsoft.com/vs/) however I have no desire to leave VSCode so it is a bit more complicated.
+This is very easy in [Visual Studio](https://visualstudio.microsoft.com/vs/) however I have no desire to leave VS Code so it is a bit more complicated.

 to see all of the packages that are installed